Isaaczhu9877/GameOfLife/README.md

 - As a user, I want to be able to place cells on the grid
 - As a user, I want to be able to place cells on the grid
-- As a user, I want to be able to pause the game
+- As a user, I want to be able to control how long the simulation runs
 - As a user, I want to be able to reset the game